davidmn/davidmn.org/content/posts/books/2024/the-holy-vible.md

 I have been sharing my Retro Oner journey with a friend and I said "Wouldn't it be great if John Robins had written a book?".
 Turns out Elis and John already wrote a book and it's good fun.
 Especially in January 2024 while they're on a short break.

-Get the audiobook because it's got a bunch of bonus content.
+Get the audiobook because it's got a bunch of bonus chat.